LubinKerhuel/MPLAB-Device-Blocks-for-Simulink/README.md

   - Added virtual pin connection (dsPIC)
   - SAMC21: bugfix for UART, SPI and I2C
   - Support for SAMRH707
-  - Fixed compatibility issue with Matlab R2023b
+  - Fixed compatibility issue with MATLAB :registered: R2023b
   - Improved support for external mode with older release
   - Fixed external mode UART driver using a DMA circular buffer on dsPIC
 - v3.50.35